Configuration File

 php: {

-// and add some extensions
+// let's add some extensions

 extensions: {